 You should also send, cc, or bcc a copy to yourself and also send yourself the info on whichever credit and debit cards you plan to bring (including card #s, 3-digit security codes on back, expiration dates, card tel #s), just in case they need to be frozen, canceled, or replaced.

 When in Thailand, you should always either carry your passport, as is required by Thai law, or a copy of your passport and Thai visa stamp (free on arrival).
-Be sure to keep your passport in a ziplock bag and protect it from all contaminants, including water, lotion, ink, and hand sanitizer to avoid unnecessary trouble.
+Be sure to keep your passport in a ziplock bag and protect it from all contaminants, including water, lotion, ink, and hand sanitizer to avoid unnecessary trouble and possible jail time.

 Your passport needs to have an expiration date that is at least 6 months after your travels.